-Current Position: US Representative for US House District 8 since 2015
+Current Position: US Representative of US House District 8 since 2015

 Candidate: 2022 US Representative for District 8